 See the ‘Graduate Admission Materials’ section below to determine which supplemental materials you are required to submit along with your application.

-In order to be nominated for the Centrally Administered University Fellowships, all supplemental materials, including a live audition, if required, must but be complete by the January 15, 2018 deadline.
+In order to be nominated for the Centrally Administered University Fellowships, all supplemental materials, including a live audition, if required, must but be complete by the January 15, 2019 deadline.
 A live audition cannot be scheduled until all supplemental materials are received.
 Please visit the Financial Support section of this website for more detailed information.
-Although the application deadline has been extended to April 1 in past years, the January 15 deadline still applies to Centrally Administered University Fellowships.
+Although the application deadline has been extended to April 1 in previous years, the January 15 deadline still applies to Centrally Administered University Fellowships.
 If your applciation is not complete by January 15, you are not considered for these special fellowships.

 For details or more information please contact Carly Yartz, Music Department Staff Graduate Advisor.